ThePavanPatil/mean-grunt/README.md

 #Installation

 1. Download the repository
+2. Make sure you have Node in your system, if not Install [Node.js](https://nodejs.org/en/) (NPM is automatically installed with Node)
 2. Install grunt: `npm install -g grunt-cli`
 3. Install npm modules: `npm install` (packages in the newly automatically created node_modules folder)
 4. Start up the server: `grunt`